Might your need to be more successful at influencing and persuasion

 - You need to be more successful and quicker at getting a meeting of minds at work.

 - You need to be able to oppose people strongly sometimes, but without arguing and without being disrespectful.

 - You need to be more effective and quicker at resolving disputes,

 - You need to be able to disagree without conflict.

-Is there more about influencing and persuasion on this website?
+Is there more information on this website

 Yes.
 You might also find our page on winning friends relevant and helpful.